opensafely/os-demo-research/rmarkdown/Rdemo.md

 index_date = "2020-01-01"
 ```

-This defines the registration date that we’re interested in.
+This defines the registration date that we're interested in.

 We then use the `StudyDefinition()` function to define the cohort
 population and the variables we want to extract.